Khas195/Breznik/Process/README.md

 ### [To Do](./to-do.md)
 The todo list of practical tasks for the project.
+Also [Hacknplan](https://app.hacknplan.com/p/105211/kanban?categoryId=0&boardId=268784) is used the project for task management.

 ### [Process Journal](./process-journals)
 A journal that includes high-level reflections of each member that worked on the project on the design and development process, intended to be complementary to the [commit history of the repository](https://bitbucket.org/btkgamedesign/kristoslav/commits/).